-This BLOG On Manual Underwriting Guidelines On FHA Loans And VA Loans Was UPDATED And PUBLISHED On September 7th, 2020
+This Article Is About Manual Underwriting Guidelines On FHA Loans And VA Loans:

 Automated Underwriting Versus Manual Underwriting

-- DU is the Fannie Mae’s version of automated findings
+- DU is Fannie Mae’s version of automated findings

 - LP is Freddie Mac’s version of automated findings